LUHighPerformanceComputingClub/HPC_Programs/blender/blender.md

 ## Running a blender render (no SLURM)

+Before running your blender renders, ensure that you have blender, CUDA, and nvidia drivers enabled.
+Use the command `ml avail` to list available modules, and if there exists modules for CUDA, blender, and nvidia drivers that have not been loaded, please load it.

 Here is a basic command to run blender with MULTIPLE GPU's.
 Below the command is a description of what each of the options do:

 <code>blender --python pythonScript.py -b index_of_nearest.blend -o //output/image_#### -F PNG -a</code>